DotNetOpenAuth/DotNetOpenAuth/source/README.txt

  * create a .openid extension that maps to asp.net (c:\WINDOWS\Microsoft.NET\Framework\v2.0.50727\aspnet_isapi.dll)
  * browse to .openid eg: http://IP/JanRain.OpenID.ServerPortal/user/bob.openid

+Configure VS2005 to use IIS rather than PWS
+1. Right-click on one of the web projects within Solution Explorer.
+2. Select Property Pages.
+3. Select Start Options on the left.
+4. Under the Server section on the right, select Use Custom Server and fill in the Base URL.

 The demos
 ------------------------------------------------
 These will illustrate OpenID in action.
-You can debug the code to get a good idea of whats going on.
+You can debug the code to get a good idea of what's going on.
 The implementations are built on top of ASP.Net's forms authentication.
-So basically if you're unauthenticated and get get to page requiring authentication, it takes you through the
+So basically if you're unauthenticated and get to page requiring authentication, it takes you through the
-Open-ID identity provider, tracks in session that you've left and then reckognizes the user when they return to the consumer and only then logs them into FormsAuth and redirects them to their orignally requested page.
+Open-ID identity provider, tracks in session that you've left and then recognizes the user when they return to the consumer and only then logs them into FormsAuth and redirects them to their orignally requested page.

 The Consumer Demo